llSourcell/genetic_algorithm_challenge/README.md

 Credits
 ===========
-Credit for the vast majority of code here goes to [Randy Olson](https://github.com/rhiever).
+Credit for the vast majority of code here goes to [westphal](https://github.com/westphahl).
 I've merely created a wrapper around all of the important functions to get people started.